Downsizing can be an option

 LISTED FOR SALE BY NELA HOMES, INC: 6 Vista Real Drive, Rolling HIlls Est 90274

-OFFERED FOR SALE AT $2,098,000
+OFFERED AT $2,098,000

 Beautiful Rolling Hills Estate, steps away from the prestigious Rolling Hills Country Club.
 Located on a cul-de-sac that features scenic, charming streets surrounded by huge trees and lavish landscaping.
 This is a single story, mid-century home, with three bedrooms, three and a half baths, and a magnificent patio space.